ibm-cloud-docs/power-iaas/pricing-private-cloud.md

+## Pricing for dedicated hosts
+{: #pricing-dh}

+Dedicated hosts are priced based upon the host type – either an IBM Power S922 or IBM Power S1022.
+Each server type is metered by the hour and the price includes the entire capacity of the host.

+Consider the following points for dedicated host pricing:
+* You are not charged separately for shared processor pools you deploy to the dedicated host.
+* Software charges for the supported operating systems are metered and charged by the core.

+To learn more about the dedicated host, see: [dedicated host](/docs/power-iaas?topic=power-iaas-dedicated-host).

 ## Storage types
 {: #storage-types}

 IBM {{site.data.keyword.powerSys_notm}} Private Cloud charges are based on the following storage types:

-* **Data volumes**: These volumes are of the simplest form that you can create.
-You are billed based on the current volume size at the metering time.
+* **Data volumes**: These volumes are basic forms that you can create.
+The billing depends on the volume size when metered.
 Table 7 shows an example of how you are billed based on your volume creation:

    | Volume size you create  | Volume size you are billed  |
    |  ---------------------  | ----------------------------  |